-weight: int

-An integer value that can be used as the weight for this entry.

-learn: int

-Another integer value that can be used for extra information.

-move: chess.Move The Move.

-find_all (board: Union[chess.Board, int], , minimum_weight: int = 1, exclude_moves: Container[chess.Move] = []) → Iterator[chess.polyglot.Entry] Seeks a specific position and yields corresponding entries.

-find (board: Union[chess.Board, int], , minimum_weight: int = 1, exclude_moves: Container[chess.Move] = []) \(\to chess.polyglot.Entry \) Finds the main entry for the given position or Zobrist hash.
+''' weight: int An integer value that can be used as the weight for this entry. learn: int Another integer value that can be used for extra information. move: chess.
+Move The Move. class chess.polyglot.MemoryMappedReader(filename: Union[str, bytes, os.PathLike]) Maps a Polyglot opening book to memory. find_all(board: Union[chess.Board, int], , minimum_weight: int = 1, exclude_moves: Con- tainer[chess.Move] = []) \rightarrow Iterator[chess.polyglot.Entry] Seeks a specific position and yields corresponding entries. find (board: Union[chess.Board, int], , minimum_weight: int = 1, exclude_moves: Con- tainer[chess.Move] = []) \rightarrow chess.polyglot.Entry Finds the main entry for the given position or Zobrist hash.
 The main entry is the (first) entry with the highest weight.
 By default, entries with weight 0 are excluded.
 This is a common way to delete entries from an opening book without compacting it.
-Pass minimum weight 0 to select all entries.
+Pass minimum_weight 0 to select all entries.
 Raises IndexError if no entries are found.
-Use get () if you prefer to get None instead of an exception.

-'''

-choice (board: Union[chess.Board, int], , minimum_weight: int = 1, exclude_moves: Container[chess.Move] = [], random: Optional[random.Random] = None) \rightarrow chess.polyglot.Entry

-'''

-Uniformly selects a random entry for the given position.

-Raises IndexError if no entries are found.

-Raises IndexError if no entries are found.

-'''

-close() \rightarrow None

-'''

-Closes the reader.

-''' chess.polyglot.POLYGLOT_RANDOM_ARRAY = [0x9D39247E33776D41, ..., 0xF8D626AAAF278509] Array of 781 polyglot compatible pseudo random values for Zobrist hashing. '''

-'''

-chess.polyglot.zobrist_hash (board: chess.Board, , hasher: Callable[[chess.Board], int] = <chess.polyglot.ZobristHasher object>) \rightarrow int Calculates the Polyglot Zobrist hash of the position.

-'''
+Use get () if you prefer to get None instead of an exception. choice (board: Union[chess.Board, int], , minimum weight: int = 1, exclude moves: Container[chess.Move] = [], random: Optional[random.Random] = None) \rightarrow chess.polyglot.Entry Uniformly selects a random entry for the given position.
+Raises IndexError if no entries are found. weighted choice (board: Union[chess.Board, int], , exclude moves: Container[chess.Move] = [], random: Optional[random.Random] = None) \rightarrow chess.polyglot.Entry Selects a random entry for the given position, distributed by the weights of the entries.
+Raises IndexError if no entries are found. close() \rightarrow None Closes the reader. chess.polyglot.POLYGLOT_RANDOM_ARRAY = [0x9D39247E33776D41, ..., 0xF8D626AAAF278509] Array of 781 polyglot compatible pseudo random values for Zobrist hashing. chess.polyglot.zobrist_hash(board: chess.Board, , hasher: Callable[[chess.Board], int] = <chess.polyglot.ZobristHasher object>) \rightarrow int Calculates the Polyglot Zobrist hash of the position.
 A Zobrist hash is an XOR of pseudo-random values picked from an array.
-Which values are picked is decided by features of the position, such as piece positions, castling rights and en passant squares.
+Which values are picked is decided '''

+by features of the position, such as piece positions, castling rights and en passant squares.